 Men are twice as likely as women to suffer from sleep apnea.
 Commonly associated with obesity and large neck size, the condition can be exacerbated by alcohol, tobacco and sedative use.
 Once diagnosed, however, it can be easily treated with a bedside device, roughly the size of a toaster, called Nasal CPAP (continuous positive airway pressure).
 A mask attached to the machine blows a constant stream of air into the nose and mouth, acting as a pneumatic splint to prevent the throat from collapsing.

-Another common sleep disorder affecting 3-5% of U.S. adults is restless leg syndrome (RLS).
+Another common sleep disorder affecting 3-5% of U.S. adults is RLS.
 Individuals with RLS often experience a pins-and-needles sensation in their legs and feel an irresistible urge to move, making sleep initiation difficult.
-RLS is often associated with anemia, pregnancy, kidney problems and back problems, says Dr. Stein.
+RLS is often associated with anemia, pregnancy, kidney problems and back problems.
 Although it can affect individuals of all ages, it is most often seen in older adults.
 Fortunately, RLS can be treated with a range of therapies, from muscle rubs to iron or magnesium tablets.
 Severe cases are sometimes controlled with the same drugs used to treat Parkinson's disease.

 Stress and other health conditions can impact your sleep as well.

 If you experience insufficient sleep, don't put yourself at risk of negative health consequences.
 To schedule an appointment, call our Sleep Lap at 703.236.7171.